fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 - User starts by logging in using a login form implemented with React
     - We will add the login form to the frontend in [part 5](/en/part5)
-- This causes the React code to send the username and the password to the server address <i>/api/login</i> as a HTTP POST request.
+- This causes the React code to send the username and the password to the server address <i>/api/login</i> as an HTTP POST request.
 - If the username and the password are correct, the server generates a <i>token</i> which somehow identifies the logged in user.
     - The token is signed digitally, making it impossible to falsify (with cryptographic means)
 - The backend responds with a status code indicating the operation was successful, and returns the token with the response.